About the Boston Circus Guild

 Director of Operations and Bookings

-Michael has been managing circus entertainment in the New England area for over 9 years.
-As Senior Bookings Manager for Boston Circus Guild as well as co-owner and Booking Manager for A Different Spin, he has overseen over $1.5 million in contracts for events.
-When not performing or managing other circus performers, Michael has also been Production Manager and / or Circus Director for numerous Boston Circus Guild original theatrical / experiential circus productions including those during the organization's residency with the American Repertory Theater.
+Michael (he/him) has been managing circus entertainment in the New England area for over 10 years.
+He has worked closely with clients and overseen over $3 million in contracts for events.
+When not performing or managing other circus artists, Michael has also been Production Manager and/or Circus Director for numerous Boston Circus Guild original theatrical / experiential circus productions, including those during the organization's residency with the American Repertory Theater.
 Michael holds a B.A. in Physics from Vassar College.

 Assistant Bookings Manager